 The drop down list will be automatically populated with only parameters that can be sent with this event as described by your event schema.
 Therefore irrelevant parameters that would block a funnel step cannot be selected.

-- and value that the parameter needs to contain.
+- Specify the value the parameter needs to contain

-- delete the step refinement by pressing the red delete button.
+- Delete the refinement by clicking on the red delete button

 Additional funnel steps can be added to the end of a funnel by clicking on the Add step button at the end of your funnel.
 Funnels can be up to 100 steps long.